 AT projects are interdisciplinary!
 We're looking for mechanical engineerings, electrical engineerings, software engieners, designers - anyone who is interested in creating products in the realm of AT.
 The hackathon is about learning and creating - if you're excited about the projects, you're welcome to participate.

 Clients are looking for your ideas and inspiration so that they can work with their teams on an AT project.
 No one will be dictating what you're building during the event.

 The hackathon is open to MIT undergrads, grad students, and affiliates.
 The hackathon is also open to students from other universities, though we unfortunately cannot provide any travel assistance.

 We really appreciated all of the hard work, time, and dedication put in by all of the teams during last year's hackathon!
-Here's a list of the winners and runner ups from 2016.
+Here's a list of the projects from 2018.

 Thank you again to all of the teams that particpated last year!
 We greatly appreciate your time and efforts and we look forward to seeing you again this year!

 ATHack 2018 celebrates after a long day of hacking